nmfta-repo/TCAT/Instruction_Manual.md

   - Check host-side USB-over-Ethernet driver

 - **Device won’t boot?**
-  - Check serial debug output (will need to be soldered)
+  - Check serial debug output (debug header will need to be soldered; and refer to https://github.com/nmfta-repo/TCAT/issues/4 for the correct pinout to use)
   - Reflash SD card: https://github.com/nmfta-repo/TCAT/releases/

 ---